lisethe-coder/TODO-app-with-vanillaJS/README.md

 # TODO-app-with-vanillaJS
-Add and delete TODOs.
-Also tracks the number of total TODOs as well as number of unchecked TODOs.
+The goal of this personal project is to practice JavaScript and its paradigms by creating a TODO app.
+This app should be able to add TODOs and track the number of total TODOs as well as the number of unchecked TODOs.